Skip to Content

 Step 1: Combine the orange juice, garlic, balsamic vinegar, Dijon mustard, honey, and lemon juice with an immersion blender, food processor, or blender.

-Ingredients for the vinaigrette in a jar.
+Dressing ingredients in a jar.

 Step 2: Pour the olive oil into a tall cup or blender in a slow, steady stream while blending or whisking the ingredients.